andrewchaa/til/git/git.md

     git rev-list -n 1 hEAD -- src/ambassador.aspx
                                             #find the commit that deleted file
     git log --diff-filter=D --summary       #to get all the commits that have deleted files

+    rimraf ./.git/index.lock                #to delete index.lock to fix "another git process seems to be running..." issue